 “You know what the happiest animal on Earth is?
 It’s a goldfish.
 You know why?
 It’s got a 10-second memory.”

 Whether you are scheduling duty for RAs, taking parent phone calls, or addressing policy concerns, residence directors embody goldfish.
-Compartmentalizing emotions and prioritizing tasks to get the next thing done, Ted Lasso shows us all how to bounce back after a trying day.
+Compartmentalizing emotions and prioritizing tasks to get the next thing done, it can be taxing on our mental health.
+Ted Lasso shows us all how to bounce back after a trying day.
 Don’t hold on to it.

 “Taking on a challenge is a lot like riding a horse, isn’t it?
 If you’re comfortable while you’re doing it, you’re probably doing it wrong.”

 If student affairs work is anything, it sure isn’t comfortable.
 While we may have cozy offices with candle warmers, tea, and sensory toys, our conversations with students are often raw, emotional, and imperfect.
 We see Ted flourish in these dialogues, as we witness our own growth in oftentimes uneasy student interactions.